 This beautiful wardrobe was being given away for free on Preloved.
 I could tell from the picture that it had potential to replace the uninspiring flat pack wardrobe that was making do in the guest bedroom.

-Using AnyVan, the company recommended by Preloved, meant that the wardrobe was delivered straight to my hallway without me having to lift a finger, for less than the cost of hiring a van to collect it myself.
+Using AnyVan, Preloved’s delivery partner, the wardrobe was delivered straight to my hallway without me having to lift a finger, for less than the cost of hiring a van to collect it myself.

-A quick inspection revealed that the wardrobe was indeed, pre-loved and that it would need a little TLC before I could start on the fun job of painting.
+A quick inspection revealed that the wardrobe was indeed, “preloved” and that it would need a little TLC before I could star the fun job of painting.

 Upcycling the Wardrobe